 For example, you may be the owner of a restaurant and you hire a server.
 Let’s call him Bob.
 Bob has never worked at a restaurant but has a background in customer service.
 As a matter of fact, Bob was a front-desk clerk at a very nice hotel.
 He really does understand how to deliver great customer service.
 But, he doesn’t understand how to wait tables.

 That’s where the second side of service comes in, the technical side.
-A technical customer service lesson might teach an employee which side of the guest is the right side to pick up and set down a plate.
+A technical customer service lesson might teach an employee which side of the guest is right to pick up and set down a plate.
 No amount of customer service background will teach that, or many of the other nuances that go into creating the perfect customer experience at a restaurant.

 This is the same in just about any business.
 It takes both attitude and skill.
 The best people have both.
 The best companies recognize and make sure their employees have both.